rockymiss/kitchennippers/README.md

 ### Issues Unresolved

 After running a test using webpagetest.org an issue appeared in relation to cross-site scripting.
 After further research on this I understood it to be an issue in relation to javascript and script used in the code for icons from font awesome.
 While I understand the importantance of cross-site scripting I felt that for the purposes of this portfolio it was not necessary to fix and that I would be learning more about this in the next section of the course.
+I did attempt to get a cdn link from fontawesome however this required a pro account, which I do not have.

 ![alt](https://res.cloudinary.com/rockymiss/image/upload/v1642765790/kitchen-nippers/webpage-security_bynvsi.png)